U.S. silver dollars including Morgan, Peace and Eisenhower designs

 Peace Dollar Value Chart

-Peace dollars were struck from 1921 to 1928, then again in 1934–1935, to commemorate the end of World War I. Designed by Anthony de Francisci, the Peace dollar features a radiant Liberty on the obverse and a perched eagle with "PEACE" on the reverse.
-Common Peace dollars in circulated condition trade very near silver melt value.
-The 1921 (high relief, one-year type) and 1928 are the most sought-after dates.
+Peace dollars were struck from 1921 to 1928, then again in 1934–1935, to commemorate the end of World War I. Designed by Anthony de Francisci, they feature a radiant Liberty obverse and perched eagle reverse.
+Common Peace dollars in circulated condition trade near silver melt value.
+Full Peace Dollar guide →

 Year & MintG–VGF–VFMS-60MS-63Notes